broncowdd/SnippetVamp/readme.txt

 - help & doc ;-)
 - an option to create a snippet package when you start a brand new project
 - optimize code & css (surely a big pain in the ass final task ^^)
-- a bookmarklet to store a new snippet whith as few clicks as possible
-- one click backup option / import snippets / replace datafile
 - crypt the data file ?